 Your employer may have asked you to sign an employment settlement agreement to record your agreement to not pursue legal or court action against them following an employment issue or the ending of the employment relationship.

-3. Do I need legal advice to make a settlement agreement?
+2. Do I have to agree to a settlement agreement?

 6. What happens if either party breaches the settlement agreement?

 A settlement agreement can be breached in a number of ways, such as an employee bringing a claim against an employer despite agreeing not to in the terms of an agreement, or an employer failing to pay an agreed sum of money.
 As a settlement agreement is a legal document, once breached, a claim can be brought to the courts for breach of contract.